-Explore the best trails near Idaho Springs with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Idaho Springs with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 I use this trail year round.
 Love it because it's so easy to get to and gorgeous year round.
 Plus my huskies love it.
 It was fairly windswept today and a bit difficult to find easy ways across some of the snowfields on the slope, but we did make Silver Dollar Lake today.

 I went late in the wildflower season, about August.
 Up this high, still plenty of flowers blanketing the ground.
 I wouldn't say it's difficult, but it's not easy, either.
 It's high, so if you're not acclimated to altitude, it might get ya.
 Once you get up, you can see forever.
 One of my favorite days hiking (oh, and I saw no one else on the hike, on a weekday)

 we hiked this on Feb 18th. beautiful day, great hike. it was snow covered, so I recommend traction devises for your boots.
 Also, there are some steep spots, so light weight packs are advised.

 Beautiful scenery and well worth the $5.00.

 I will most likely do this hike again later in the spring.

 Beautiful hike, definitely need spikes to get up a good ways.
 Snowshoes are absolutely needed to do the entire hike!
 Go left when the trail splits if you're trying to make it without snowshoes.
 You can make it about 30/45 minutes in before you are start to really sink.
 Dogs loved it!